sniner/ansible-openvpn-server-role/README.md

 ## Quick start

-For this example, we assume that
+For this example, it is assumed that

 * your server runs Debian
 * the public IPv4 of your server is `10.20.30.40`